Today’s Top 5 Jobs for Introverts in Europe

 • Germany: known to have the best payment rate for language translators, especially for those who actually speak German.
 Why?
 Because Germany is the European economic powerhouse.
 Therefore, make sure to state your language skills in your CV.

-• France: because of its strong relationships with other countries, languages translators are often wanted in France.
+• France: because of its strong relationships with other countries, language translators are often wanted in France.
 Moreover, if you speak multiple languages the salary tends to increase as France is home to a variety of multinational companies.

 Annual Average Salary